In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 They’re an excellent source of vitamins, minerals, healthy fats, and antioxidants, as well as a rich supply of protein that’s easy to digest.

-Whole eggs, for example, are high in selenium and vitamins B12 and they’re also high in choline, which is a substance that’s crucial for growth and development throughout pregnancy and lactation.
+Whole eggs, for example, are high in selenium and vitamin B12 and they’re also high in choline, which is a substance that’s crucial for growth and development throughout pregnancy and lactation.

 If you are a regular egg eater, you should keep in mind that, while egg whites are nearly entirely made up of protein, whole eggs with the yolk provide a variety of other nutrients such as vitamins, minerals, antioxidants, and good fats.